 The reaction is then supposed to cause the toothpaste to change color or foam.
 However, this reaction may occur because of the acidity of urine.

-Urine is typically acidic, with a pH of 6.0 to 7.5.
-Different kinds of toothpaste have different levels of acidity.
+Urine is typically acidic, with a pH of

 The results of the toothpaste pregnancy test may stem from the pH levels of the urine and toothpaste involved.